 Pursuant to the authority provided by Section 181.026, Texas Utilities Code, among other applicable laws, the City has executed a license agreement (the "License Agreement") with the City of Grey Forest, Texas (the "Licensee"), dated July 28, 2003, for a term through May 31, 2028.
-Pursuant to this License Agreement, the City permits the Licensee to provide, construct, operate and maintain certain natural gas lines within the boundaries of the City which it originally established in 1967 to provide extensions and other improvements thereto upon compliance with the provisions of the License Agreement and upon the payment to the City of a quarterly license fee of 3% of the gross revenues received by the Licensee from the sale of natural gas within the Licensed Area (as defined in the License Agreement).
+Pursuant to this License Agreement, the City permits the Licensee to provide, construct, operate and maintain certain natural gas lines within the boundaries of the City which it originally established in 1967 to provide extensions and other improvements thereto upon compliance with the provisions of the License Agreement and upon the payment to the City of a quarterly license fee of 3.0% of the gross revenues received by the Licensee from the sale of natural gas within the License Agreement).
 Thus, in the Licensed Area (which comprises less than 6.2% of the CPS Energy natural gas service area), CPS Energy is in direct competition with the Licensee, acting by and through Grey Forest Utilities, as a supplier of natural gas.

-CPS Energy and the City of Castroville, a current wholesale power customer (See "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - RETAIL AND WHOLESALE ELECTRIC AND NATURAL GAS SALES - Wholesale Power" herein), reached an agreement for CPS Energy to operate and maintain the Castroville gas system through October 1, 2022.
-Both the City of Castroville and the City of Lytle contracts have been renewed effective October 1, 2020 - October 1, 2022 with options to go month to month upon expiration.
+CPS Energy and the City of Castroville, a current wholesale power customer (see "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - RETAIL AND WHOLESALE ELECTRIC AND NATURAL GAS SALES - Wholesale Power" herein), reached an agreement for CPS Energy to operate and maintain the Castroville gas system through October 1, 2022.
+The City of Lytle contract has also been renewed effective October 1, 2020 through October 1, 2022.
+Both contracts have options to go month to month upon expiration.
 No further negotiations are in progress.